open-mmlab/mmdetection/docs/1_exist_data_model.md

 ### Test without Ground Truth Annotations

-MMDetection support to test models without Ground Truth Annotations using `CocoDataset`.
-If your dataset format is not COCO, please convert them to COCO format.
-If your dataset format is VOC, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py)
+MMDetection supports to test models without ground-truth annotations using `CocoDataset`.
+If your dataset format is not in COCO format, please convert them to COCO format.
+For example, if your dataset format is VOC, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py)

 ```shell
 # single-gpu testing